jehb/osdc-images/README.md

 # Credits

+Credits for each image can be found next to its usage on Opensource.com.
+TODO: Update credits here for each image.

 Please be sure to give any of these images proper attribution if you use them.
 Below is the source information and credit for each image.

 bank-vault-secure-safe: